+EDU 360C

-EDU 360C Field Experience SPED I or Field Experience SPED II
+Field Experience SPED I or Field Experience SPED II

-Prerequisite: Admission to the School of Education and concurrent enrollment in EDU 356, EDU 366, EDU 447, or EDU 457.
+Prerequisites: Admission to the School of Education and concurrent enrollment in EDU 356, EDU 366, EDU 457.

 This field experience in a classroom supports the integration of teacher knowledge, skills, and dispositions in observation and application of classroom management, professional practices, and instructional techniques.
 Variable credit 1-2 hours.